At Nordell, we know all about providing the best plastic materials for injection moulding.

 Nylon, or polyamide (PA), is a strong and durable thermoplastic known for its excellent wear resistance and mechanical properties.

-It is frequently used in injection moulding for producing gears, bearings, electrical connectors, and other components requiring high strength and resilience.
+It is frequently used in injection moulding to produce gears, bearings, electrical connectors, and other components requiring high strength and resilience.

 PVC is a widely used thermoplastic known for its versatility and cost-effectiveness.